Sunday September 24, 2017

 MEN AND WOMEN OF THE UNITED STATES, UNITE!

-1. By liberals is meant the progressive educated elite, the patronat of the modern welfare state.
+1. By liberals is meant the progressive educated elite, the ruling class of the modern welfare state.
 By victims is meant the class of welfare state beneficiaries who, deprived of savings or property by government patronage, are reduced to selling their voting power in order to live.

-2. By moderates is meant people of conservative temper shamed into silence by the cultural hegemony of the liberal elite.
-By conservatives is meant people of conservative temper that resist the cultural hegemony of the liberal elite.
+2. By moderates is meant persons of conservative temper shamed into silence by the cultural hegemony of the liberal elite.
+By conservatives is meant persons of conservative temper that resist the cultural hegemony of the liberal elite.

 Christopher Chantrill blogs at www.americanmanifesto.org.